-Secondary Criteria - 100 Points Criteria Weight Criteria Description Maximum Score Scoring Details Technical Capabilities 30% Applications that demonstrate strong technical attributes that enable superior performance and long-term viability 30 Applications will be scored based on maximum speed of enabled network, expected latency, scalability, and ease of scalability.
+Secondary Criteria - 100 Points Criteria Weight Criteria Description Scoring Details Score Technical Capabilities 30% Applications that demonstrate strong technical attributes that enable superior performance and long- term viability 30 Applications will be scored based on maximum speed of enabled network, expected latency, scalability, and ease of scalability.
 Service Quality 20% Applications that demonstrate a prospective subgrantee's ability to build a resilient network and support efficient break/fix operations 20 Applications will be scored on expected service availability and mean time to repair.
 Local And Tribal Coordination 20% Applications that demonstrate support from the local and/or Tribal Government with oversight over the location or locations to be served 20 Applications will be scored based on letters of support received from local / tribal community organizations and community engagement activities.
 Speed to Deployment 15% Applications that propose planned broadband network and begin providing services to each customer that desires broadband services within the project area not later than four years after the date on which the subgrantee receives the executed subgrant 15 Applications will be scored based on speed to implement project in four (4) years or less on a sliding scale.
+Length of Affordable Commitments 10% The length of the prospective subgrantee's commitment to provide the most affordable total price to the customer for 1 Gbps/1 Gbps services in the project area.
+10 The longer the term, the better the score at the affordable price point.

-Life of Assets 10% Applications that propose to use technologies that demonstrate long term usefulness 10 Capital assets with longer usable lives and lower upgrade costs will score higher.
-Equitable Workforce Development and Job Quality 5% Applications which include a plan for ensuring that the project workforce are appropriately skilled and credentialed 5 Applicants with complete plans will receive all points.
+Equitable 5% Applications which include a plan for ensuring that the 5 Applicants with Workforce Development and Job Quality plan for ensuring that the project workforce are appropriately skilled and credentialed complete plans will receive all points.